-There is always an aspect of Strindberg’s character – from the raging sociopolitical polemicist to the psychologically introspective writer – that fits the prevailing spirit and intellectual climate of the times.
+There is always an aspect of August Strindberg’s character that fits the prevailing spirit and intellectual climate of the times – from the raging sociopolitical polemicist to the psychologically introspective writer.
 His thoughts on morality, class, power structures and familial politics are still relevant today.
 The unflagging struggle for free thinking and free speech that he waged throughout his life is more important than ever in a time when censorship prevails in many countries.

 Another reason for Strindberg’s popularity is his accessibility.
 While some older literature can feel dated, he used everyday language, and today his texts feel remarkably modern.

 Man of many talents

 People are amazed by Strindberg’s versatility.
 He tackled most genres.
 Aside from being an innovator in drama and prose, he was a poet, a painter, a photographer, even a sinologist.

 Strindberg’s stormy private life also explains his enduring appeal, especially since it is so integral to his work.
 It is difficult to separate Strindberg’s life from his work.
 He believed a writer’s work reflected the life the writer led.
 His literary development largely followed the twists and turns of his private life, including the crises arising from his marriage break-ups and political controversies.

 Upbringing and studies

 Johan August Strindberg was born on 22 January 1849.
 He would later claim that his childhood was one of poverty and neglect, but the family was not poor.
 His father was a shipping agent who married his housekeeper.
 They had eight children.
 Strindberg’s mother died young, and relations with his father were strained.
 After a violent quarrel in 1876, father and son never saw each other again.